Everyone

 It’s important everyone knows about the policies and procedures they are expected to follow at work.
 This includes new and updated policies or procedures.
 If a policy or procedure is difficult to find and employees haven’t been told about it, it’s difficult to hold them responsible if they don’t follow it.

 Roles and responsibilities for implementing and managing workplace policies need to be clear.
-Sometimes employment agreements contain clauses that require employees to keep themselves up to date with workplace policies and procedures.
+Sometimes contain clauses that require employees to keep themselves up to date with workplace policies and procedures.
 Even if a clause like this is in place, employers should still regularly make sure people in the workplace know about policies and procedures.

 Employers could consider: